mcosovic/JuliaGrid.jl/docs/src/examples/dcPowerFlow.md

 nothing # hide
 ```

-Next, we define the bus parameters for DC power flow analysis.
-This includes specifying the slack bus as `type = 3`, the connected `active` power loads, and shunt elements with `conductance` values.
-The voltage `angle` at the slack bus is fixed to the specified value.
+Next, we define the bus parameters for DC power flow analysis, including the slack bus (`type = 3`), connected `active` power loads, and shunt `conductance` values.
+The slack bus voltage `angle` is fixed to the specified value.
 With these definitions, we can build the power system model:
 ```@example 4bus
 system = powerSystem()